smussenden/spring20-data-journalism/major_assignments/story_discussion/readme.md

   * The Storytelling | describe the quality of the writing and presentation.
 Did the story feel "data heavy" or filled with numbers?
 Were the analysis findings described in a straightforward way?
 Did they use effective visuals to communicate complex topics?
   * Without the Data | imagine this story without the data analysis component.
 Is it still a story?
 Is the story as strong?

 * A Google Slides deck with six slides, one for each subhead in the memo.
 You will be given a template to follow.
+[Template link](https://docs.google.com/presentation/d/1pZ0reAlhACCWg7kaTuqR2Ce3UnQgPdomTz4iNscXZKM/edit#slide=id.g6fec4dec23_0_12)

 * A six-minute "lightning talk" presentation that uses the slide deck you've turned in, hitting the main points described in your memo.
 Each person in a group should present for part of the time.